DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-01-23-filtering-applications.md

 If we let users paginate
 Then pages will be shorter and quicker to load
-Because they'll be less records to retrieve from the database and show users

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({